puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

 Specify a new name for the key pair to create it; the private key file will be automatically downloaded to your host.

-Make a note of the name of your key pair, as it is used when creating new instances.
+Make a note of the name of your key pair, as it will be used when creating new instances.

 #### Security Group